 Not Knowing Your ROI

-When it comes to return on investment (ROI) in advertising, there are five numbers that are critical:
+When it comes to return on investment (ROI) in online advertising, there are five numbers that are critical:

 - How much money you’re putting in

 - How many of those leads convert to customers

 - The customer lifetime value of each customer